pawatsethaput/OpenBank/REST-API-V1.1.md

     }

 <span id="views"></span>
-### The Views
+### The views
-Views on accounts and transactions filter the underlying data to hide or blur certain fields from certain users.
-For instance the balance on an account may be hidden from the public or replaced by + or -.
+A view on a account or a transaction manage to allows (or not) the user to see some data, like the account name, balance, etc and to perform an action, like posting a comment, editing a metadata etc.

 **data** :
-When a view moderates a set of data, some fields my contain the value "unauthorized" rather than the original value.
+When a view moderate a set of data like transactions details some fields my contains the value "unauthorized" rather than the original value.
 This indicates that the user is not allowed to see the original data.

-There are currently two exceptions to this rule:

-1) The "holder" field in the JSon contains a value which is either an alias or the real name - indicated by the "is_alias" field.
+This rules does not apply for tow fields.
+First the "holder" field in the JSon will always contains a name.
+It could be an alias or the real name, this is indicated by the "is_alias" field.

-2) The "balance" field (in a transaction or account details) may contain the real amount, a plus sign (+), a minus sign (-) or "unauthorized".
+In the same idea the "balance" field (in a transaction or account details) may contain a amount, or the sing plus(+), or the sign minus (-) or "unauthorized".

 **action:**
-When a user performs an action like trying to post a comment (with POST API call), if he is not allowed, the repose will be an "unauthorized" http code 401.
+When a user performs an action like trying to post a comment (with POST API call), if he is no allowed, the repose will be an "unauthorized" http code 401.

 **comments and tags:**
-The comments and tags added to a transaction in a view will appears ONLY on this view. e.g. comments posted to the public view only appear on the public view.
+The comments and tags added to a transaction in a view will appears ONLY on this view.

 ### Note on JSON formatting in this document:
 * Use JSON.stringify({}, null, 4); or http://jsonlint.com to validate the JSON